 - 1.8.
-Interstate Toll Traffic means, regardless of the form, format, code or protocol used for call origination, transport or termination, two-way interexchange traffic between the Parties in which a call originates at a point in one state and terminates at a point in another state, and is not otherwise subject to terms applicable to a calling scope established by the FCC, the Commission or Ben Lomand Telephone's tariff service offering to be treated as non-toll traffic. - 1.9.
-Intra-LATA Toll Traffic means, regardless of the form, format, code or protocol used for call origination, transport or termination, two-way interexchange traffic between the Parties in which a call originates at a point in one LATA and terminates at a point in the same LATA, and is not otherwise subject to terms applicable to a calling scope established by the Commission or Ben Lomand Telephone's tariff service offering to be treated as non-toll traffic. - 1.10.
-Intrastate Toll Traffic means, regardless of the form, format, code or protocol used for call origination, transport or termination, two-way interexchange traffic between the Parties in which a call originates at a point in a state and terminates at a point in the same state, and is not otherwise subject to terms applicable to a calling scope established by the Commission or Ben Lomand Telephone's tariff service offering to be treated as non-toll traffic. - 1.11.
+Interstate Toll Traffic means, regardless of the form, format, code or protocol used for call origination, transport or termination, two-way interexchange traffic between the Parties in which a call originates at a point in one state and terminates at a point in another state, and is not otherwise subject to terms applicable to a calling scope established by the FCC, the Commission or Ardmore's tariff service offering to be treated as non-toll traffic. - 1.9.
+Intra-LATA Toll Traffic means, regardless of the form, format, code or protocol used for call origination, transport or termination, two-way interexchange traffic between the Parties in which a call originates at a point in one LATA and terminates at a point in the same LATA, and is not otherwise subject to terms applicable to a calling scope established by the Commission or Ardmore's tariff service offering to be treated as non-toll traffic. - 1.10.
+Intrastate Toll Traffic means, regardless of the form, format, code or protocol used for call origination, transport or termination, two-way interexchange traffic between the Parties in which a call originates at a point in a state and terminates at a point in the same state, and is not otherwise subject to terms applicable to a calling scope established by the Commission or Ardmore's tariff service offering to be treated as non-toll traffic. - 1.11.
 ISP-bound Traffic is defined as calls to a provider of Internet Services or information services and which, for purposes of inter-carrier compensation, in the absence of this Agreement, would be subject to the FCC's Order on Remand and Report and Order, FCC 01-131, CC Docket Nos.
 96-98 and 99-68 as modified or amended.
 ISP-bound Traffic does not include Internet Protocol-enabled, real time, multi-directional voice calls. - 1.12.
 Local Access and Transport Area ("LATA") is as defined in the Act. - 1.13.
-Local Calling Area means one or more exchanges, as specified in Ben Lomand Telephone's tariff or as established by the Commission, within which any End User customer of Ben Lomand Telephone or of another ILEC may, on a non-optional basis, make a call to any other such End User without incurring a toll charge. - 1.14.
-Local Service Area means a contiguous geographic area within a LATA comprising one or more exchanges within which Ben Lomand Telephone provides local exchange services.
+Local Calling Area means one or more exchanges, as specified in Ardmore's tariff or as established by the Commission, within which any End User customer of Ardmore or of another ILEC may, on a non-optional basis, make a call to any other such End User without incurring a toll charge. - 1.14.
+Local Service Area means a contiguous geographic area within a LATA comprising one or more exchanges within which Ardmore provides local exchange services.
 A Local Service Area may include all or part of one or more Local Calling Areas. - 1.15.
-Local Traffic means, regardless of the form, format, code or protocol used for call origination, transport or termination, two-way telephone exchange traffic exchanged between the Parties that is originated by an End User of a Party that is physically located in one exchange and is terminated to an End User of the other Party that is physically located in another exchange, where the originating and terminating exchanges have Extended Area Service ("EAS"), Extended Community Calling ("ECC"), Intra-County Calling or other similar Commission-mandated non-toll calling between them, as defined and specified by the Commission, applicable law or the tariff on file with the Commission of the ILEC serving the exchange within which the originating caller is physically located.
-For the avoidance of doubt, for purposes of this Agreement, Local Traffic does not include traffic that originates and terminates within the same exchange.
+Local Traffic means, regardless of the form, format, code or protocol used for call origination, transport or termination, two-way telephone exchange traffic exchanged between the Parties that originates and terminates within Ardmore's Local Calling Area and includes any other traffic mandated by the Commission to be treated as non-toll traffic (e.g., intra-county calling routes, Extended Area Service ("EAS") routes and Extended Community Calling ("ECC") areas). - 1.16.
+Non-Local Traffic means Interstate Toll Traffic, Intrastate Toll Traffic, Inter-LATA Toll Traffic and Intra-LATA Toll Traffic, all of which are subject to applicable interstate or intrastate access charges.

-- 1.16.
-Non-Local Traffic means Interstate Toll Traffic, Intrastate Toll Traffic, Inter-LATA Toll Traffic and Intra-LATA Toll Traffic, all of which are subject to applicable interstate or intrastate access charges. - 1.17.
+- 1.17.
 Originating Party means the Party who delivers Local Traffic and ISP-bound Traffic originating on its network to the other Party, for termination on the other Party's network. - 1.18.
 Terminating Party means the Party to whom Local Traffic and ISP-bound Traffic is delivered by the other Party for termination on such Party's network.